kemicofa/vast-library/README.md

 Actual mesured speed test for 50000 generated VAST is :

-- this package: 30s
+- this package: 28s
 - vast-xml package: 29s

-but we have a much better api
+and we have a much better api ;)

 ## License

 MIT.
 Copyright (c) David Babel.

+**Donations:** If you like this package, want it to be maintened and use it to makes millions, you can buy me [a coffee](https://www.paypal.me/devilhunter/2) ☕ or [a beer](https://www.paypal.me/devilhunter/4) 🍺.